mauroongena/thegrandlibrary/README.md

 ---

-*Built with ❤️ using Next.js 14 and Prisma*
+*Built by using Next.js 14 and Prisma*